maximehyh/image-server/README.md

 # image-server

+Web server providing a simple U.I to allow image processing and display of the results.
+Image operations are using Numpy as much as possible.
+OpenCV can easily be added if you want to have access to some additional image processing capabilities.

 ## Depedencies
 - Numpy
-- OpenCV
-- Tested with Python >= 3.9
+- Tested with Python 3.9
+- (OpenCV)

 ## Setup